-As such the e-tailing giant also offers a browser-based app called Kindle Cloud Reader (hosted at read.amazon.com) that works incredibly well on a Chromebook — including offline.
+Th e-tailing giant also offers a browser-based app called Kindle Cloud Reader (hosted at read.amazon.com) that works incredibly well on a Chromebook — including offline.

 Logging into the cloud app with your Kindle/Amazon account lets you to access, download and read purchased items in your library, view bookmarks, notes and more.

 And thanks to Amazon’s Whispersync technology you can even pick up on your Chromebook where you left off on another device!

 The “app” — a bookmark to the https://read.amazon.com website — is available to install from the Chrome Web Store for free: –

 Once installed you can choose how it runs: in a new tab, as a pinned tab or in a standalone window.
 Since this app works well offline I like running it separate from Chrome.
 To do the same:

 - Right-click on the Kindle Cloud Reader icon